johnyf/nfsim/README.md

 ## About
 This package is part of the code I developed during my Diploma thesis at the Control Systems Lab, NTUA.
-Currently [I am](http://www.cds.caltech.edu/~ifilippi/) with Caltech and its maintenance will be occassional.